 Too much of a routine can have the opposite effect and create more anxiousness.

 Your bedtime routine, whatever it is, should be short and sweet.
 The key is consistency.
-Dr. Jodi Mindell, Ph.D., pediatric sleep researcher, recommends that families chose 3 to 4 activities to do in the same order every night, like bath, massage, reading, lullabies.
+Dr. Jodi Mindell, Ph.D., pediatric sleep researcher, recommends that families chose 3 to 4 activities to do in the same order every night, like bath, massage, reading, and lullabies.

 I read many books and research articles about sleep when my son was younger.
 It is a dense topic and one we don’t know enough about.
 But one thing I did learn is for children that sleep begets sleep.

 If a child is overtired, they will have a very difficult time settling down for sleep.
 A child’s “sleep bucket” must be full in order for them to fall asleep easily.

 4. What to Include in Your Bedtime Routine

 Dr. Jodi Mindell says that the more data she sees the more convinced she is that baths are a good component to include in a bedtime routine.

 Baths are multi-sensory and affect core body temperature, both of which can be a signal to the body to wind down.

 In one study, toddlers were either read a story or given a 15-minute massage before bedtime by their parents for one month.
 The children who were massaged fell asleep faster and engaged in fewer bedtime stall tactics than did the children who were read stories.